-The Referee, at their discretion, may assess a Match Penalty if, in their judgment, the Player recklessly endangers their opponent by "high-sticking".
+The Referee, at their discretion, may assess a major penalty and an automatic game misconduct penalty if, in their judgment, the Player recklessly endangers their opponent by "high-sticking".
 Such assessment of reckless endangerment shall be based on the severity of the infraction, severity of the contact, the degree of violence and the general reprehensibility involved.